2025 Registration is Open for CMR’s 78th Summer of Fun!

 THE FOCUS CAMPERS

 Focus Programs are designed for kids who know which of the activities they would like to specialize in.
-In many cases, Focus Campers have previously been at Camp as an Explorer and have discovered a favorite activity among the Ranch's offerings.
+Some new campers love to focus on their special interests.
+Some of the Focus Campers have previously been an Explorer and have discovered a favorite activity among the Ranch's offerings.

 THE FOCUS PROGRAMS

-Each Focus Program offers half days in the Focus Specialized activity three days per week.
-The session may be a combination of two activity times, morning or afternoon, or a shorter activity time twice.
+Each Focus Program offers half days in the Focus Specialized activity at least three half days per week.
+The session may be a combination of two activity times, morning or afternoon, or shorter activity times more often.
 The specialized instructors and counselors guide the Focus Campers at their own pace.
 There is a progressive curriculum for each specialty.

 Explore our Focus Programs to find the right match for your child!